deanXsaber/Recent-IoT-Security-Paper/README.md

+It is a list of IoT security papers from 2021 top conferences.
+(CCS, NDSS, USENIX Security, IEEE S&P ...)

-It is a list of IoT security papers from recent top conferences.
+It is a list of IoT security papers from 2018-2020 top conferences.

 **Alexa Control:**
 - [A Scalable Neural Shortlisting-Reranking Approach for Large-Scale Domain Classification in Natural Language Understanding](https://www.amazon.science/blog/hyprank-how-alexa-determines-what-skill-can-best-meet-a-customers-need), 2018